Unmanned underwater vehicle: Military

 The US Navy began using UUVs in the 1990s to detect and disable underwater mines.
 UUVs were used by the US Navy during the Iraq War in the 2010s to remove mines around Umm Qasr, a port in southern Iraq.

 The Chinese military uses UUVs for mostly data collection and reconnaissance purposes.
 In May 14, 2025 the NavalNews website published a candid photograph of a likely extra-large uncrewed underwater vehicle being transported under wraps with the speculation that it was the armed UUV-300 design which can host torpedoes, missiles, and mines.
 The British Royal Navy's Project Cetus vehicle and the Canadian's Cellula Robotics Solus-XR are of similar size.

 On December 20, 2020, a fisherman in Indonesia spotted a glider-shaped UUV near Selayar Island in South Sulawesi.
 Individuals from the Indonesian military have categorized the vehicle to be a Chinese Sea Wing (Haiyi), created for the purposes of collecting data including water temperature, salinity, turbidity, and oxygen levels that can help chart optimal submarine routes.

+The navies of multiple countries are developing sophisticated Large unmanned undersea vehicle also known as LUUV or XLUUV, the definition of a LUUV usually involves it being greater then 10 m (32 ft 10 in) in length.
+Notabul XLUUV's include the US Navy's Orca (AUV) at 85 feet (26 m) development starting in 2017.
+The United Kingdom has developed Project Cetus a XLUUV at 12 m and with up to 25 tonnes Displacement.
+There is a further joint venture between US and Australian Navy called Ghost Shark (submarine) this XLUUV also at 12 m with a displacment of 10 tones.